dheerkt/vibefolio/index.md

 I study Computer Science and Finance at the University of Virginia.

-Previously, I interned at Amazon Web Services, and helped with research at the UVA Global Policy Center.
+Previously, I interned at Company XYZ, and helped with research at the Company ABC.
 Check out some of my past projects below.